dinhdat07/space_shooter/README.md

 ## Installation and Usage

 ### Option 1: Game Download Without Source Code
-•	Acquisition: Obtain the game in a compressed .zip format directly from the official release page.
+•	Acquisition: Obtain the game in a compressed .zip format directly from the [official release page](https://github.com/dinhdat07/space_shooter/releases).

-•	Efficiency: This approach is memory-efficient and expedites the download process, with the file size approximately 7MB.
+•	Efficiency: This approach is memory-efficient and expedites the download process, with the file size approximately 4MB.

 •	Execution: After downloading, extract the contents to a designated folder and execute SpaceShooter.exe to commence gameplay.